Getting Your First Facial? Here’s What to Expect

-We all have that one lucky friend who, having never had a facial in her life, has flawless-looking skin.
-And while facials are not a mandatory skin care ritual for everyone, they can certainly help improve the look and feel of your skin, especially if it’s congested.
-“The typical facial is designed to exfoliate, hydrate, and in some cases open blocked pores,” Dr. Kaminer says.
+While it’s not a mandatory skin-care ritual for everyone, facials can certainly help improve the look and feel of your skin, especially if it’s congested.
+“The typical facial is designed to exfoliate, hydrate and in some cases open blocked pores,” Dr. Kaminer says.

 Most facials typically start with thorough cleansing and steaming, and end with extractions performed by a licensed professional.
 There are additional facial procedures out there that go beyond the routine cleansing, steaming, and extractions.
 These include chemical peels, laser facials, light facials, and more.
 If this is your first facial rodeo, we recommend sticking to the basics to see how your skin reacts.
 That said, “if you want some extra therapy for skin improvement, then things like peels or lasers can be done,” Dr. Kaminer says.
 Talk to your dermatologist or esthetician about what service is right for you and your skin.

 So, you want to take the plunge beyond a routine facial and give a chemical peel a try.
-Once you get the green light from your dermatologist or esthetician, you’re ready to get started.
+Once you get the green light from your dermatologist or esthetician, you’re ready to book your appointment.
 If you’re feeling apprehensive, that’s normal.
 After all, just the words “chemical peel” sound intense.
-But you’d be happy to discover that the process is not as extreme as you may imagine.
+But you’ll be happy to discover that the process is not as extreme as you may imagine.
 Let’s break it down, starting with why it’s called “chemical” to begin with.

-Of course, when we’re dealing with skin and acids, there are always drawbacks to the matter.
+Of course, when we’re dealing with skin and acids, there are some drawbacks.
 “I like to over-inform people on the negatives a peel can bring and sometimes that terminology can be scary,” Dr. Kaminer says.
 “It is very important to follow all instructions post-peel even when you think it is not working anymore.
 The acid can stay on our skin and some people have reactions post-peel if you’re not careful.
 Sometimes the problem you are trying to fix can appear to be worse before it gets better.”